Christina Stead, Author of The Man Who Loved Children

 . . . . . . . . . . .

 The Man Who Loved Children by Christina Stead

 . . . . . . . . . .

 In her works, the main characters were often based on herself and the stories very close to her own life.
 In her best-known work, The Man Who Loved Children, the father was based on her own, and the title is rather ironic.
 The novel was not very popular until its reissue in 1965.
 Stead’s also addressed the negative impact of governments on societies.

 Considered a masterful writer, Stead was also a master at self-concealment and re-invention.
 One of her most famous quotes is “Every human being is a sort of monster, if you get to know them.”
 Perhaps she was slyly referring to herself.
-In the description of her 1995 biography by Hazel Rowley, Stead is described:
+In the description in Christina Stead: A Biography(1995) by Hazel Rowley, she’s described:

 “An intensely private person and an incredibly cantankerous one, Stead lived a life that was stormy, eccentric, and brave.
 She was highly political and maddeningly contentions — few would call her easy in life or in fiction.
 And yet, in her life, her work was likened to that of Balzac, Joyce, Ibsen, and Tolstoy.
 But, in fact, it was uniquely her own.”

 She returned to her native land of Australia at age 72, and died there in 1983.